Syntrojex/cpp-assignments/README.md

-#A1 A2 A3 A4 added remaining in progress (A5 A6 A7)
+# A1 A2 A3 A4 A5 added
-A5 doen soemhow
+A6 in progress